We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 When Mia is suddenly murdered, Phoenix forms a friendship with her younger sister, Maya, a spirit medium.
 Together, they work to solve a number of different cases, all of them involving strange characters and hilarious courtroom banter.

-Mirai Nikki, also known as Future Diary, is a battle-royale mystery that concerns something called the Diary Game.
+The Future Diary, also known as Mirai Nikki, is a battle-royale mystery that concerns something called the Diary Game.
 In this sinister game, Deus Ex Machina (the God of Time and Space) gives 12 people future-predicting diaries.

 The goal of the game is to become the sole survivor—the last player standing gets to take the place of Deus Ex Machina, and can put a stop to the impending apocalypse.
 14-year-old Yukiteru Amano unknowingly gets involved in the dreadful Diary Game, and must work with an obsessive stalker, Yuno, in order survive.